homebridge-panasonic-ac-platform/homebridge-panasonic-ac-platform/README.md

 <details>
 <summary><b>Refreshing data of devices</b></summary>

-- The data is refreshed automatically: every 10 minutes when the device is turned on and every 60 minutes when it is turned off.
+- The data is refreshed automatically (you can set time in config).
 Data is also refreshed every time the state of the device is changed using HomeKit / Apple Home.
 - Why isn't refreshing more often?
 Each refresh is a connection to the Panasonic server and too many connections result in IP blocking.
 - Temperature from outdoor unit is only available when device is on.